mixxxdj/website/content/news/2020-12-06-week-1-progress.md

 tags: personal, internship, manual, personal
 date: 2020-12-06 18:10:00

-_This is the first of many weekly progress reports that I will be doing for the duration of the internship_.
+_This is the first of many weekly progress reports that I will be publishing for the duration of my Outreachy internship with Mixxx DJ_.

 This week: